jmclean-coder/React/README.md

 I made this playground to deepen my knowledge with React through applied examples, continuous learning, and daily practice.

+Fun fact: I wrote a bash script to automatically update this changelog after each commit to the repo!

 ## Changelog

 This changelog is a summary of development for the code content with my React playground